mac-can/mac-can.github.io/_pages/wrapper/PCBUSB.md

 ### Dual-License

-This work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
+Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
-You can choose between one of them if you use this work in whole or in part.
+You can choose between one of them if you use these portions of this work in whole or in part.

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
+PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany.
+POSIX is a registered trademark of the Institute of Electrical and Electronic Engineers, Inc. \
+GNU C/C++ is a registered trademark of Free Software Foundation, Inc. \
+Linux is a registered trademark of Linus Torvalds. \
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries. \
-PCAN is a registered trademark of PEAK-System Technik GmbH, Darmstadt, Germany. \
 All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

 ### Hazard Note